Services

 blog-image

-23. How much does fingerprinting cost?
+23. How much does fingerprinting cost for an FBI background check?

 If your fingerprints are rejected due to poor quality, you’ll need to be re-fingerprinted and resubmit your application.
 Rejections can happen because of smudges, dry or scarred skin, worn ridges, or errors in the process.
 While this can occur with both ink and digital methods, live scan usually improves accuracy.